 Social Media platforms (Instagram, Pinterest, etc): these platforms do not pay creators anything for the traffic their content generates.
 The only way artists make a profit is by third-party advertising or by selling products themselves.
 In the case of digital artists, it can be a printed canvas (Artfinder, Saatchi, Etsy, etc) or physical merchandise like clothing.
 The problem is that more often than not, for artists to scale their business, they will have to pay the platform to advertise their work.
 These platforms are centralized, therefore aside from generating a gigantic amount of revenue from ads they also monopolize user-generated data and monetize it.

-Instagram: doesn't have an option to browse a favorite artists’ content without watching ads.
+Instagram: doesn't have an option to browse favorite artists’ content without watching ads.

 User Experience: Most high-quality video content is locked behind a subscription wall, paywall, or ad wall.
 For example, Netflix will not allow a user to watch a favorite movie unless the monthly subscription is paid, even if they have been subscribed for the previous five years.
 Consumers are looking for an option to watch their favorite content ad-free and without the burden of monthly subscriptions.

-While the NFT sales volume is reaching the $15B mark, the valuation of the entire digital content market is close to 120B, including podcasts and commercial art.
+While the NFT sales volume is a rollercoaster with $17B at its peak, the valuation of the entire digital content market is close to 120B, including podcasts and commercial art.
 At Brave New Art, we are convinced that the NFT space will not only create more opportunities for artists, it will also force many existing digital content giants to use Blockchain Technology.
-Our market research shows that the technology behind NFT has all the capabilities to meet the needs of all three key players: artists, fans, and middlemen, creating value and allowing all parties to benefit from this emerging industry.
+Our market research shows that the technology behind NFT has all the capabilities to meet the needs of all three key players: artists, fans, and production companies, creating value and allowing all parties to benefit from this emerging industry.

 5. Proposed Technological Solution

 The following proposed protocol alterations are already existent in different NFT standards, thus, it is technically feasible to combine them into a powerful single platform.